 Sadly, because of uncrucified believers filled with ‘self,’ the gifts of Holy Spirit have become a clown show to the world.

-The gifts from God’s left hand, are solemn and powerful tools to help us grow into maturity and help others grow into maturity.
+The gifts from God’s left hand, are solemn and powerful tools to help us grow into maturity.

 There is a dangerous lie in the body of believers that says the Holy Spirit’s gifts are more important than character.
 This is akin to saying the wrapping paper is more important than the contents inside.
 This is a very dangerous deception for God cares a great deal about our character.